 Contributing to this repository

-Have you read the code of conduct?
+Have you read the ?

 Now that you're a part of the community, you can keep participating in many ways.